alexfrasson/ChromaRenderer/README.md

 - g++-8
 - libgtk-3-dev

----
+## Building

 Simply run the following command from within the workspace.
 It should fetch all dependencies, build, and run the application.
-Choose the correct conmfiguration based on your OS.
+Choose the correct configuration based on your OS.

 `bazel run --config=[windows|linux] //chroma-renderer/gui`